Sreejaa14/SGD-Regressor-for-Multivariate-Linear-Regression/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm

-1. Load the dataset and select features.
+1.Load the dataset and select features.

-1.Split data into training and testing sets.
+2.Split data into training and testing sets.

-2.Scale the input features.
+3.Scale the input features.

-3.Train the multi-output regression model.
+4.Train the multi-output regression model.

-4.Predict outputs and calculate error.
+5.Predict outputs and calculate error.

 ## Program:
 ```